dghubble/go-twitter/README.md

 user, resp, err := client.Users.Show(params)
 ```

 Required parameters are passed as positional arguments.
-Optional parameters are passed via a typed params struct for each endpoint, which provides type safety, handles encoding, and accomodates future changes.
+Optional parameters are passed via a typed params struct for each endpoint.

 Method names match the Twitter API endpoint names, except timeline-type endpoints are provided by `TimelineService` rather than `StatusService`.

 ## Authentication

 By design, the `twitter` package client is decoupled from authentication concerns.
 Twitter "user auth" and "app auth" endpoints require [OAuth1](https://tools.ietf.org/html/rfc5849) and [OAuth2](https://tools.ietf.org/html/rfc6749), respectively.
-Use the [dghubble/oauth1](https://github.com/dghubble/oauth1) and [golang/oauth2](https://github.com/golang/oauth2/) libraries to obtain an `http.Client`, which transparently handles authorizing requests, and pass it to `twitter` `NewClient`.
+Use the [dghubble/oauth1](https://github.com/dghubble/oauth1) and [golang/oauth2](https://github.com/golang/oauth2/) libraries to obtain an `http.Client`, which transparently handles authorizing requests.

 For example, make requests as a consumer on behalf of a user who has granted access, with OAuth1 "user auth":